 Diet and nutrition affect the health of the tissues in the mouth, and the health of the mouth affects your entire body.

 Functional Nutrition and Functional Medicine are closely linked to each other.
-They advocate for switching to a diet free of or limited in ultra-processed foods (think refined sugars, flours, grains, seed oils, and artificial colors, flavors, and dyes).
+They advocate for switching to a diet free of or limited to ultra-processed foods (think refined sugars, flours, grains, seed oils, and artificial colors, flavors, and dyes).
 A diet rich in organic vegetables, grass-fed animal sources, wild-caught fish, pastured eggs and butter, high-quality dairy (if tolerant), healthy fats, seasonal fruits, and fermented foods can provide your body with vital nutrients and vitamins and balance the pH in your mouth and help to support optimal oral and whole-body health.

 All these factors work together to make your teeth stronger and more resistant to cavities and other dental infections and help maintain good oral health.